fstwn/pyembroideryGH/README.md

     ```
     C:\Users\%USERNAME%\AppData\Roaming\Grasshopper\UserObjects
     ```
-  - Or open Rhino & Grasshopper and in the Grasshopper Window navigate to **File -> Special Folders -> User Object Folder**
+  - Or open Rhino & Grasshopper and in the Grasshopper Window click on

+    **File -> Special Folders -> User Object Folder**
 - Move the whole `pyembroideryGH` directory to the UserObjects folder.